This post may contain affiliate links. Please see my disclosure policy for details.

 Personally, I found that gifts inside the castle itself were quite overpriced with a limited range.
 So, if you’re looking for gifts to take home, save your cash until you get to the plethora of gift shops over the bridge on the lakeside.

-Even in winter, there were outdoor stalls open and the staff must of been freezing!
+Even in winter, there were outdoor stalls open and the staff must have been freezing!

 5. Try the famous Trakai Kibinai Pastry

-If you’re feeling peckish than the one thing you must eat when you visit Trakai is the famous Kibinai pastry.
+If you’re feeling peckish then the one thing you must eat when you visit Trakai is the famous Kibinai pastry.

 They originate from the Karaite ethnic minority who settled here in Trakai in the 14th century and still live here today.